Founded Semantics and Constraint Semantics of Logic Rules

-\begin{myproof}{ of Theorem \ref{thm:comparison-supported-supset}} This theorem follows from Theorem \ref{thm:comparison-supported-equal}, and the observation that, if $\pgm$ satisfies the premises of Theorem \ref{thm:comparison-supported-equal}, and $\pgm'$ is obtained from $\pgm$ by changing the declarations of some extensional predicates from \cert to \uncert, then $\constraint(\pgm) \subseteq \constraint(\pgm')$.
-To prove this, we analyze how the change in declarations affects $\founded(\pgm)$ and $\cmpl(\pgm)$, and then show that the changes to $\founded(\pgm)$ and $\cmpl(\pgm)$ preserve or increase the set of constraint models.
 As shown in the proof of Theorem \ref{thm:comparison-fitting-subset}, the founded model decreases, i.e., $\founded(\pgm') \subseteq \founded(\pgm)$.
 This may allow additional constraint models, because more models satisfy the requirement of being a superset of the founded model.
 The effect on $\cmpl(\pgm)$ is to add completion rules for the predicates whose declaration changed.
 This does not change the set of constraint models, because all constraint models of $\pgm$ satisfy these completion rules.
-This follows from the lemma: For a program $\pgm$ and a \cert predicate $P$ in $\pgm$, every constraint model $M$ of $\pgm$ satisfies the completion rule $R$ for $P$ (even though this rule does not appear in $\cmpl(\pgm)$, because $P$ is \cert).
+This conclusion follows from the lemma: For a program $\pgm$ and a \cert predicate $P$ in $\pgm$, every constraint model $M$ of $\pgm$ satisfies the completion rule $R$ for $P$ (even though this rule does not appear in $\cmpl(\pgm)$, because $P$ is \cert).
 To see this, first note that $P$ and hence all predicates on which it depends are \cert, so all predicates used in $R$ are \cert, so $\founded(\pgm)$ is 2-valued for those predicates, so $\founded(\pgm)$ and $M$ contain the same literals for those predicates, so $M$ satisfies $R$ iff $\founded(\pgm)$ satisfies $R$.
 To see that $\founded(\pgm)$ satisfies $R$, let $C~\IF~B$ denote the combined rule for $P$, so $R$ is $\neg C~\IF~\neg B$, and note that $\founded(\pgm)$ contains a positive literal for $P$ for arguments for which $B$ holds in $\founded(\pgm)$ and contains a negative literal for $P$ for all other arguments, and $B$ is false for all of those other arguments, because $\founded(\pgm)$ is 2-valued for all predicates used in $B$ and hence for $B$. \end{myproof}}